Dreyfus affair: The denunciation of Esterhazy and the progress of Dreyfusism

 Picquart confided in his friend, lawyer Louis Leblois, who promised secrecy.
 Leblois, however, spoke to the vice president of the Senate, the Alsatian Auguste Scheurer-Kestner (born in Mulhouse, like Dreyfus), who was in turn infected by doubts.
 Without citing Picquart, the senator revealed the affair to the highest people in the country.
 The General Staff, however, still suspected Picquart of causing leaks.
 This was the beginning of the Picquart affair, a new conspiracy by the General Staff against an officer.

 Major Henry, although deputy to Picquart, was jealous and fostered his own malicious operation to compromise his superior.
-He engaged in various malpractices (making a letter and designating it as an instrument of a "Jewish syndicate", wanting to help Dreyfus to escape, rigging the "petit bleu" to create a belief that Picquart erased the name of the real recipient, drafting a letter naming Dreyfus in full).
+He engaged in various malpractices, including making a letter and designating it as an instrument of a "Jewish syndicate", wanting to help Dreyfus to escape, rigging the "petit bleu" to create a belief that Picquart erased the name of the real recipient, and drafting a letter naming Dreyfus in full.

 Parallel to the investigations of Picquart, the defenders of Dreyfus were informed in November 1897 that the identity of the writer of the "bordereau" was Esterhazy.
 Mathieu Dreyfus had a reproduction of the bordereau published by Le Figaro.
 A banker, Castro, formally identified the writing as that of Esterhazy, who was his debtor, and told Mathieu.
 On 11 November 1897, the two paths of investigation met during a meeting between Scheurer-Kestner and Mathieu Dreyfus.
 The latter finally received confirmation that Esterhazy was the author of the note.
 Based on this, on 15 November 1897 Mathieu Dreyfus made a complaint to the minister of war against Esterhazy.
 The controversy was now public and the army had no choice but to open an investigation.
 At the end of 1897, Picquart returned to Paris and made public his doubts about the guilt of Dreyfus because of his discoveries.
 Collusion to eliminate Picquart seemed to have failed.
 The challenge was very strong and turned to confrontation.
 To discredit Picquart, Esterhazy sent, without effect, letters of complaint to the president of the republic.